IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 - Create an issue in GitHub to track the work of creating release notes for the upcoming release.
 - Create a branch, add a .md file for the release (ex.
 5.10.1 Release Notes) in ``/doc/release-notes`` and write the release notes, making sure to pull content from the issue-specific release notes mentioned above.
 - Delete the previously-created, issue-specific release notes as the content is added to the main release notes file.
+- Include instructions to describe the steps required to upgrade the application from the previous version.
+These must be customized for release numbers and special circumstances such as changes to metadata blocks and infrastructure.
 - Take the release notes .md through the regular Code Review and QA process.

 Create a GitHub Issue and Branch for the Release